tushar-sharma/tushar-sharma.github.io/_posts/2024-11-08-review-book-a-philosophy-of-software-design.md

 **Decorators**.
 Also called wrapper.
 A decorator objct takes an existing object and extends its functionality.
 In Java, **BufferedInputStream** class is a decorator: given an **InputStream** object, it provides the same API but intorduces bufering.

 A pass-through variable is a variable that has been passed through long chain of methods.
 It increases complexity for intermediate methods.
 One Soulution - Use Global Variable.
 However it has it's cons.
 It's impossible to create independent instances of same system in same process that access same global variable (conflict).
 ANother solution - Use Context object.
 It stores all the glboal variable.
 Cons is that it can have thread safety issue.
 Solution use immutable objects in a context object.

+**Subdivision**: Breaking up classes to divide work.
+However too many classes will increase complexity if there are shallow.
+Also subdivision works great if classes are independent.
+If there is dependencies between them, it would be to merge them into single class. e.g. HTTP request reader and parsing it into String would be better to have a single class.

+**GOTO* are bad programming practice because unstructured jumps makes it hard to understand the program.